AdilSarwarNU/sean-api/README.md

 SEAN stands for Sequelize, ExpressJS, AngularJS and NodeJS.

 - For NodeJS >= 6.0 only.
+- Easily configurable via environment variables (or using [dotenv](https://github.com/motdotla/dotenv))
-- Uses Cluster for taking advantage of multi-core systems
+- Uses cluster for taking advantage of multi-core systems
 - Lean clean separation from front-end.
+- [JSON Web Tokens](https://jwt.io/) available for API authentication
+- Mocha + Chai HTTP for automated API testing and TDD.
+- [Sequelize](http://sequelizejs.com/) as ORM for supporting several RDBMS dialects.

 ## Configuration